trampus/VooDooDriver/README.txt

 10.)assertPage: The assertPage code from Soda is now longer hardcoded into the product.
 Now you have to use a command line option called: --assertpagefile=<some file>  See more on assertPage in the Notes section of this readme.
 11.)The <javascript> command now supports loading external js files.
 See the Notes section for more info.
+12.)<select> now supports assert & assertnot, assert(not) checks that a given option is selected or not.

 Known Issues:
 Windows: